 Personalisation – making it happen: black and minority ethnic (BME) communities

-The film looks at the work of Oldham’s Link Service, which offers advice, guidance and support to people from local black and minority ethnic (BME) communities who use services.
+The video looks at the work of Oldham’s Link Service, which offers advice, guidance and support to people from local black and minority ethnic (BME) communities who use services.
 It shows how the organisation has developed the specialist knowledge to help people to benefit from personalisation, including those whom traditional services may find hard to reach.
 It also highlights the importance of effective communication in understanding the various cultural and religious needs of BME communities.

 Messages for practice